Inside Business

-Inside Business was an Australian television program broadcast on ABC1.
-Making its debut on 4 August 2002, it presented analysis of the financial world, including the Australian sharemarket, business activities and the broader economy.
+Inside Business was an Australian television program that was broadcast on ABC1.
+Making its debut on 4 August 2002, it presented analysis of the financial world, including the Australian share market, business activities and the broader economy.
 The program aired at 9:30 am on Sunday mornings following Insiders, and was hosted by Alan Kohler.
 He also conducted interviews with members of the business community, profiled emerging businesses and entrepreneurs, and often presented his own commentary at the end of the program.
+Neheda Barakat was the show's founding executive producer between June 2002 and June 2004.
+The show switched from reporting to a talk show format similar to Insiders on 5 February 2012.

-The show was criticised by fellow ABC network program Media Watch for providing uncritical promotion of a floral company on its profile segment, a claim which the program denied.
+The show was criticized by fellow ABC network program Media Watch for providing uncritical promotion of a floral company on its profile segment, a claim which the program denied.
 The issue is particularly pertinent as the ABC network carries no advertising.